Combination Locks for Lockers

 - Suitable for managed locker areas

-The 2800 Series is a robust mechanical combination lock with a simple four-wheel code mechanism.
+The 2800 Series is a robust mechanical code lock with a simple four-wheel mechanism.
 It is suited to lockers, cabinets, cupboards and office storage where a durable keyless lock is required.

 - Mechanical four-wheel code